 The Guinea Pigs heart rate is around 250 beats per Minute!

-Guinea Pigs are a little different to your average rodent pet and grow much bigger compared to Hamsters, Gerbils and Mice.
+Guinea Pigs are a little different from your average rodent pet and grow much bigger compared to Hamsters, Gerbils and Rats.
 Guinea Pigs will grow to an average size of 10-12inch (25-30cm)

 The Guinea Pig Lifecycle

 Newborn guinea pigs are fully haired, have eyes open and teeth starting to show.
 This is known as precocious (early development).

 The typical gestation period of a guinea pig is 65 days, and the sow is normally able to conceive from about 2-3months, at a body weight of approximately 500grams.
 The average guinea pig litter size is 3-4.